sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/migrate.md

 ### Subdue

-Sensu Go checks include a `subdues` attribute that allows you to set specific periods of time when Sensu will not send alerts based on the events the check produces.
+Sensu Go checks include a `subdues` attribute that allows you to set specific periods of time when Sensu will not execute the check.
 Read [Subdues][109] in the check reference for more information and examples.

 You can also use [cron scheduling][99] in Sensu Go checks to specify when checks **should** be executed.